Multi-Protocol Support

 Pidgin is still a powerful messenger client for desktop once you get all the plugins needed for your particular use.
 Source: about 2 years ago

 I note that if you are using one of the alternative clients (like Pidgin with purple-discord), they can store local logs that you can then index and search.
 There is also Harmony for managing your account without touching the Discord website.
-Note that using unofficial Discord clients can get you banned. https://pidgin.im/. - Source: Hacker News / about 2 years ago
+Note that using unofficial Discord clients can get you banned. https://pidgin.im/. - Source: Hacker News / over 2 years ago

 Wow..
 I thought for a second you meant Pidgin as an all-in-one client.
 Source: over 2 years ago

 Pidgin is reliant on GTK for the kind of theming you're asking for.
 There are instructions on pidgin.im for customizing the theme on Windows, but as you've likely discovered they're difficult to follow and they do rely on some rather old components.
 When Pidgin 3 is released, it will use GTK 4, which will make it fit in much more smoothly with other Windows applications, including following the system dark theme...
-Source: about 3 years ago
+Source: over 3 years ago

 It's not my software, but I could try to troubleshoot with you.
 If you're on Windows, you have to select server yax.im.
 If you can't get Gajim to work, I used to use Pidgin for my XMPP communication protocol needs.
-Source: almost 4 years ago
+Source: about 4 years ago

 We used Pidgin for all of our chat needs.
 Your IT dept should be able to set this up for you.
 It’s a matter of pointing it to your server with your login creds.
 We set this up for the call center I worked at.
 We had the agents use it, instead of yahoo messenger.
 Much more secure and effective.
 Source: about 4 years ago